Julian Sahasrabudhe: Career and research

 This is the first exponential improvement over the upper bound of Erdős and Szekeres, proved in 1935.

 Sahasrabudhe has also worked with Marcelo Campos, Matthew Jenssen, and Marcus Michelen on random matrix theory with the paper The singularity probability of a random symmetric matrix is exponentially small.
 The paper addresses a long-standing conjecture concerning symmetric matrix with entries in $\{-1, 1\}$.
 They proved that the probability of such a matrix being singular is exponentially small.
 The research quantifies this probability as $\mathbb{P}(\det(A)=0)\leq e^{-cn}$ where $A$ is drawn uniformly at random from the set of all $n \times n$ symmetric matrices and $c$ is an absolute constant.

 In 2020, Sahasrabudhe published a paper named Flat Littlewood Polynomial exists, which he co-authored with Paul Ballister, Bela Bollobás, Robert Morris, and Marius Tiba.
 This work confirms the Littlewood conjecture by demonstrating the existence of Littlewood polynomials with coefficients of $\pm 1$ that are flat, meaning their magnitudes remain bounded within a specific range on the complex unit circle.
 This achievement not only validates a hypothesis made by Littlewood in 1966 but also contributes significantly to the field of mathematics, particularly in combinatorics and polynomial analysis.

 In 2022, the authors worked on Erdős covering systems with the paper On the Erdős Covering Problem: The Density of the Uncovered Set.
 They confirmed and provided a stronger proof of a conjecture proposed by Micheal Filaseta, Kevin Ford, Sergei Konyagin, Carl Pomerance, and Gang Yu, which states that for distinct moduli within the interval $[n, Cn]$, the density of uncovered integers is bounded below by a constant.
 Furthermore, the authors establish a condition on the moduli that provides an optimal lower bound for the density of the uncovered set.

 Awards and honours

 In August 2021, Julian Sahasrabudhe was awarded the European Prize in Combinatorics for his contribution to applying combinatorial methods to problems in harmonic analysis, combinatorial number theory, Ramsey theory, and probability theory.
 In particular, Sahasrabudhe proved theorems on the Littlewood problems, on geometry of polynomials (Pemantle's conjecture), and on problems of Erdős, Schinzel, and Selfridge.

 In October 2023, Julian Sahasrabudhe was awarded with the Salem Prize for his contribution to harmonic analysis, probability theory, and combinatorics.
 More specifically, Sahasrabudhe improved the bound on the singularity probability of random symmetric matrices and obtained a new upper bound for diagonal Ramsey numbers.

 Sahasrabudhe is a 2024 recipient of the Whitehead Prize, given "for his outstanding contributions to Ramsey theory, his solutions to famous problems in complex analysis and random matrix theory, and his remarkable progress on sphere packings".

+Personal life

+Sahasrabudhe's parents are television producers Deepak Sahasrabudhe and Susan Miller.
+His grandfather, Madhu Sahasrabudhe, was the acting director of the Food Research Institute of Agriculture and Agri-Food Canada.